-The allegation of recurrence of dumping is based on the comparison between the normal values and the export prices.
+The allegation of the likelihood of the recurrence of dumping is based on the comparison between the normal values and the export prices should the anti-dumping duties expire.

-In calculating the normal value for India, an independent consultant, on behalf of the Applicant, obtained a quotation for the domestic selling prices of the subject product in India.
+In calculating the normal value for China, the Applicant obtained a quotation for the domestic selling prices of the subject product in China which were provided in Chinese Renminbi ("RMB") (Chinese Yen - CNY) prices per unit.
+The Applicant converted prices